mimi149/FEND-web-optimization-project/README.md

 * Moved all the calculations out of the loop whenever we can:

     document.body.scrollTop triggers forced synchronous layouts, so it must be called only one time before entering the loop.
-    Precalculated the 5 different values of phase before the for loop of updating the movers.
+    Precalculated the 5 different values of phase.

 * Used style.transform instead of style.left, accordingly to this article: https://www.paulirish.com/2012/why-moving-elements-with-translate-is-better-than-posabs-topleft/